Rhodes University Residence

 Jan Smuts Hall

 Smuts consists of Adamson, Atherstone, Jan Smuts and New.
 A scenic stream runs through the grounds of this Hall for men and women.
 Its ample lawns and trees are ideal for informal games and quiet relaxation.
-Found in an ideal setting near the tennis courts, squash courts and the swimming pool of Rhodes campus.
+Found in an ideal setting near the tennis courts, squash courts and the swimming pool of the Rhodes campus.

 Miriam Makeba Hall